The Secret Backstories of Ten 70’s Hits

 TAKE ME HOME, COUNTRY ROADS - John Denver (1971)

 John Denver, real name Henry John Deutschendorf Jr, found fame in the late 60s and early 70s as a folk singer; his sweet voice and homely, nostalgic songs leading to a string of hits.
-One of these, 'Take Me Home, Country Roads', forever associated Denver in people's minds with the state of West Virgina.
-The song name checks a number of West Viriginian locations, and carries the refrain, 'Country roads, take me home; To the place I belong; West Virginia, mountain mama'.
+One of these, 'Take Me Home, Country Roads', forever associated Denver in people's minds with the state of West Virginia.
+The song name checks a number of West Virginian locations, and carries the refrain, 'Country roads, take me home; To the place I belong; West Virginia, mountain mama'.
 While the song sounds like a loving tribute to the state, not only did Denver not write the song, but he had never even been to West Virginia when he recorded it.
 'Country Roads' was written by professional song writers Bill and Taffy Danoff, friends of Denver's, who thought it would suit his voice.
-Remarkably, The Danoff's had never visted West Viriginia either; the inspiration for the song came from a friend of theirs, a West Viriginian native, who sent them pictureqsue postcards from the state on a regular basis.
+Remarkably, The Danoff's had never visited West Virginia either; the inspiration for the song came from a friend of theirs, a West Virginian native, who sent them picturesque postcards from the state on a regular basis.

 ROCKET MAN - Elton John (1972)